-Student should submit reports or assignment on the day of submission (to be confirmed by the WIL lecturer).
+Student should submit reports or assignment and the monthly critical reflection sheets on the day of submission (to be confirmed by the WIL lecturer).
 No reports will be accepted after submission date.

 Students should follow guidelines in their manuals, when completing the report.